johnmwangi/Quotes/README.md

 | If the user click delete quote.                     | The pop up alerts with cancel and ok option if user clicks ok the upvote and downvote get rids if click cancel they remain. |

 ### Link to live site
-Here is a link to the live site https://antavio.github.io/Quotes/
+Here is a link to the live site (link)